70+ Lesson Plan Templates in PDF

-- A lesson plan is important and vital because it shows how prepared the teacher is.
+- A lesson plan is vital because it shows how prepared the teacher is.
 It features the goals that need to be achieved for the betterment of the students.
-Planning lessons are also important because it allows the teachers to evaluate themselves with regard to how much knowledge she know about the subject matter
+Planning lessons are also important because it allows the teachers to evaluate themselves concerning how much knowledge they know about the subject matter

 Tips to Creating Effective Lesson Plans